 Le Maschere was later acquired by the Florentine Gerini family, who began to enlarge

-and restructure the house, and to reorganise the park with new avenues and an
+and restructure the house, and to reorganize the park with new avenues and an

 Italian style garden.
-At the end of the seventeenth century the villa was remodelled
+At the end of the seventeenth century the villa was remodeled

 by Giovanni Battista Foggini, chief architect and sculptor to the court of the